isomerpages/moe-clementitownsec/_key-programmes-in-ctss/Applied Learning Programme (ALP).md

 </p>
 <p>Students who have displayed an interest to explore STEM-related activities
-at a deeper level would be given the opportunity to participate in Workshops, Enrichment Courses and Competitions, such as Swift Explorers Singapore, the Swift Coding Club, AI for Youth Programme, AI for Everyone Programme and the AR/VR Workshop.</p>
+at a deeper level would be given the opportunity to participate in Workshops, Enrichment Courses and Competitions, such as Science-in-Action Research Mentorship Programme, AI for Youth Programme, AI for Everyone Programme and Computing Talent Development Programme.</p>
-<p><strong>Swift Explorers Singapore</strong>
+<p><strong>Science-in-Action Research Mentorship Programme</strong>
 </p>
 <p>The Swift Explorers Singapore provides students with an excellent opportunity
 to think like an App Developer and identify problems that they care about.